10 Big Resume Mistakes

 It is customary to provide a cover letter along with your resume.
 Unless you are specifically instructed not to, sending in or bringing your cover letter to your interview can bolster the specifics your resume contains.
 We have a tutorial about how to write a cover letter and a cover letter writing video, they both expand on this topic.

 - Use Action Verbs

 To give some life to your writing you will want to substitute common, low energy verbs for action verbs.
 These words can portray your accomplishments with more impact and vigor.
 A thesaurus can offer substitute words of which you may not have thought.
 We have a list of action verbs where you can discover examples of words to use in your writing.

 - Keyword Optimization

 Many people don't realize that HR departments electronically scan applicants' resumes before an actual person reads them.
 They will electronically search for keywords related to the position.
 This process weeds out the unqualified applicants saving time for the HR personnel.
 You will want to use keywords in the various sections of your resume tailoring it to the job.
 Our tutorial about keyword optimization techniques explains how to make your resume more relevant.

 - Don't List References

 It is normal to supply personal and business references who can speak about your character and abilities.
-They are generally included on a separate reference page.
-The references can also be entered into an online application form, or a hard copy can be handed in during the interview.
+They are normally included on a separate reference page.
+You can also enter the references into an online application form, or a hard copy can be handed in during the interview.
 Don't list your supervisors' names and contact info on your resume either.
 If you need to make a reference page you can use our Free Reference Page Creator to do so.